Breaking the cycle

 The People's History Museum, Manchester

-Taking place in the iconic People’s History Museum in Manchester, this event coincides with the launch of a new report by the Centre for Progressive Policy (CPP) and Local Trust on doubly disadvantaged neighbourhoods – communities that face both high levels of material deprivation and low levels of social and civic capital and infrastructure.
+This event took place at the iconic People’s History Museum in Manchester, coinciding with the launch of a new report by the Centre for Progressive Policy (CPP) and Local Trust on doubly disadvantaged neighbourhoods – communities that face both high levels of material deprivation and low levels of social and civic capital and infrastructure.

 Based on extensive analysis, focus groups and in-depth practitioner interviews, the report outlines a blueprint for government to help these neighbourhoods thrive.
 Representatives from communities involved in the project will be invited to speak alongside local and regional leaders who are responsible for implementing neighbourhood-level interventions.